gottesmm/gottesmm.github.io/proposals/sil-ownership-model.md

     // A list of successor blocks that we must visit by the time the algorithm terminates. llvm::SmallPtrSet<SILBasicBlock *, 8> SuccessorBlocksThatMustBeVisited;

-Then for each non-lifetime ending use, we add the block and its instruction to the `BlocksWithNonLifetimeEndingUses`.
+Then for each non-lifetime ending use (found by the `OwnershipCompatibilityUseChecker`), we add the block and its instruction to the `BlocksWithNonLifetimeEndingUses`.
 There is a possibility of having multiple non-lifetime ending uses in the same block, in such a case, we always take the later value since we are performing a liveness-esque dataflow: